 With the controversy surrounding the removal of the Islanders, and with attempts by the Islanders to return, this revenue is potentially critical for them.
 The fact they have lost their homes and a potentially significant source of revenue only pours salt into the wounds.

 Sabrina Jean, the chair of the U.K. Chagos Support Association, told Gigaom:

 I am afraid that this is another example of the Chagossian people being robbed — when there were tuna fishing licenses for sale the exiled Chagossians saw none of the profits, nor any of the tourist fees, nor of course the billions of pounds of rent paid by the U.S. military for leasing our homeland.

 It remains to be seen what would happen to the revenue should the Islanders be allowed to resettle.
 It is possible, though, that a similar deal to the .tv TLD could be struck, but this is just speculation, and, in any event, unnecessary considering the findings of the report.
 A more limited resettlement though could prove feasible, further complicating where any revenue would go.

-Moving away from the controversy, there are a few benefits of using the .io TLD, including:
+Moving away from the outages and controversy, there are a few benefits of using the .io TLD, including: